carpentries-lab/deep-learning-intro/paper.md

 taking the first steps in the world of deep learning can be somewhat intimidating.
 This introduction aims to cover the fundamentals of deep learning in a practical and hands-on manner.
 By the end of the course, students will be able to train their first neural network and understand the subsequent steps needed to improve the model.

-The lesson starts with explaining the basic concepts of neural networks, and then go through the different steps of a deep learning workflow.
+The lesson starts by explaining the basic concepts of neural networks, and then go through the different steps of a deep learning workflow.
 Learners will learn how to prepare data for deep learning, how to implement a basic deep learning model in Python with Keras,